slamora/brackets-wiki/Live-Preview-URL-Mapping.md

 The backlog entry is [in Trello](https://trello.com/card/3-url-mapping-for-live-development/4f90a6d98f77505d7940ce88/664).

-## Specify Base URL
+## Base URL

+Base URL maps to the root folder of the project.
+It is assumed that server path structure mirrors folder structure on disk.

+## Preferences

+Preferences are project-specific.

 A Gear icon will be placed next to Project name (and drop down menu).
 Clicking this icon opens a preferences dialog.

-## Preferences Dialog

 Dialog will have the following fields:

-Two radio button options (file URL, custom base URL) and text field (specify base URL)

-1. Base URL - this maps to base URL on local server
+1. Two radio button options (File URL, Custom Base URL) and text field (specify Base URL).
+The base URL maps to base URL of the web site on local server (e.g. http://localhost/path/to/site/root/).
+This field can be left blank to indicate using actual path to file.

-default is blank which ...

-   * Validate that local file URL exists
+[The radio buttons do not seem necessary.
+If field is blank, the path to file is used.
+If URL is specified, then it is used plus project-relative path to file.
+Can someone explain usage of radio buttons?]

-2. File Extensions - comma separated list of server-side file extensions to recognize
+2. Server-side File Extensions - comma separated list of server-side file extensions to recognize in addition to .htm/.html.

-) and text field (specify base URL)
-.shtm/.shtml, .php/.php3/.php4, .cfm/.cfml, .asp/.aspx, .jsp, etc. What is reasonable default list?

-Base URL maps to the root folder of the project
-   * Assume server path structure mirrors folder structure on disk

-It would be helpful to have an option to make Live Preview open up documents with a custom local domain such as localhost, as in http://localhost/path/to/index.html.
+Default set of server-side file extensions is: .sthm,.shtml,.php,.cfm,.cfml

+[Is this s reasonable set of defaults?
+Should we allow wildcards such as .shtm* ?]

+## Live Preview

-* Once base URL specified, Live Development button is clickable while any file open (not just .html)
+Once base URL specified, Live Development button is clickable while any file extension specified in the Preferences dialog, in addition to .htm/.html.

-   * Message shown if you click Live Development button with other file type open suggests defining a base URL for local server
+Message shown if you click Live Development button with file open that has a server-side file extension and a Base URL has not yet been specified.

-##